DaveRLashley/TrendPulse-Fixed/README.md

 ## 🚧 Project Story & Status

-TrendPulse began as a rapidly developed prototype on Replit to prove out a core concept.
+TrendPulse began as a rapidly developed MVP (Minimum Viable Product) on Replit to prove out a core concept.
 A significant part of this project then involved **migrating the application from its original monolithic architecture to a scalable, multi-service cloud environment.**

 This process showcased critical, real-world engineering skills, including:
 - **Re-architecting** the backend build process from `tsc` to `esbuild`.